daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Updating Your Server and Adding New Users <a name="server-basics"></a>

-:warning: The following directions are for use on Ubuntu servers.
-Administrative rights are required. :warning:
+:bulb: The following directions are for use on Ubuntu servers.

-  Obtain administrative rights by requesting root access:
+  :warning: Obtain administrative rights by requesting root access:
   ```console
   $ sudo -i
   ```